 Ruth Cary, Alma Pratt, Clara Hammond

 "My mom & dad came up to the house to see me in 1968.
 My Dad was a NY cop.
-Clara, our house mom, too my folks to a play!
+Clara, our house mom, took my folks to a play!
 It was great!"
-Fred Galella

 Mike O'Leary is standing behind the car and looking at the camera.